teddy-ambona/financial-data-api/terraform/README.md

 use this backend unless the backend configuration changes.
 ```

+> Pro tip: You can run apply with the -lock-timeout=<TIME> parameter to tell Terraform to wait up to TIME for a lock to be released (e.g., -lock-timeout=10m will wait for 10 minutes), this is particularly useful if other developers are trying to update the infrastructure at the same time.

-### 2 - Create IAM admin group and add admin user to it
+### B - Create IAM admin group and add admin user to it

+Because nobody wants to log in to the AWS web console, go to IAM, and click some buttons in the UI to manage IAM users/groups/roles (unless you are learning and it's the first time you use AWS) we will define IAM resources in this module.

 In this section, we assume that the tfstate can be stored in the bucket `financial-data-api-demo-state` under the key `global/iam/terraform.tfstate`